-We undertake a systematic empirical analysis using panel data for 22 emerging markets and 12 advanced countries and show that the patterns we show for the U.K. and Argentina do not pertain only to those countries and their particular policy shocks but rather general over the period of 1996m11-2018m12.
-Our analysis reveals five new insights into cross-sectional and time-series properties of our new UIP premium measure, that provides evidence that our measure captures time-varying currency risk in emerging markets that is largely linked to local risk factors stemming from policy uncertainty, on top of the standard global risk factors.
+To make sure we are not identifying our results from actual peso events, where countries switch from being fixed to floating exchange rates, we work with a monthly panel for 22 emerging markets and 12 advanced countries between 1996 and 2018 who are all floating exchange rate regimes, based on the classification of Ilzetzki, Reinhart and Rogoff (2017).
+Our analysis reveals five new insights into cross-sectional and time-series properties of the UIP premium that provides evidence that our measure captures time-varying currency risk in emerging markets that is largely linked to local risk factors stemming from policy uncertainty, on top of the standard global risk factors.

-Our first fact documents that our new measure of the UIP premium is persistently positive, higher and more volatile than its counterpart for advanced countries, reflecting a persistent expectations of higher currency returns from investing in emerging markets.
+Our first fact documents that the UIP premium is persistently positive, higher and more volatile than its counterpart for advanced countries, reflecting a persistent expectations of higher currency returns from investing in emerging markets.
 The unconditional mean is statistically significantly different in emerging markets and advanced economies, a 3.3 percentage points difference.
 Interestingly, this number is similar to the risk premium found in previous studies in emerging markets using ex-post realizations of exchange rates (e.g. Gilmore and Hayashi (2011)).

-The second fact, focusing on the conditional mean of the UIP premium, both in cross-section of countries and over time, reveals that the UIP premium is predictable by a variety of local risk factors, even when conditioned on the typical measures of global risk factors, such as the VIX and convenience yield of the dollar.
-We show that local risk factors in emerging markets (both time-invarying and time-varying) have a key role, with a partial R-square of 26%, while global factors can explain only 12%.
+The second fact, focusing on the conditional mean of the UIP premium, both in crosssection of countries and over time, reveals that the UIP premium is predictable by a variety of local risk factors, even when conditioned on the typical measures of global risk factors, such as the VIX and convenience yield of the dollar.
+We show that local risk factors in emerging markets (both time-invarying such as currency fixed effects and time-varying such as policy risk) have a key role, with a partial R-square of 26%, while global factors can explain only 12%.
 This is a robust result that is conditional on allowing country-specific loadings on global risk factors following the work of Lustig, Roussanov and Verdelhan (2011).
-We find it very interesting that global and local risk factors do not overpower each other, as their correlation is low, only 22%.7 In contrast, the local risk factors have no role in driving the advanced country UIP premium once we account for global risk factors.
+Global and local risk factors do not overpower each other, as their correlation is low, only 22%.
+We also orthogonalize local risk factor to global risk factors to make sure they do not overlap.